About the Program

 Noah Shalom and Brendan Brandt

-Sing along to Hanukkah tunes and other songs about light and courage with this roving, guitar-playing duo, performing at various times and locations throughout the day!
+Sing along to Hanukkah tunes and other songs about light with this roving, guitar-playing duo, performing at various times and locations throughout the day!

-Gather ’round as one of our talented Skirball storytellers brings to life the Hanukkah tale in an intimate setting.
+Gather ’round as talented Skirball storytellers Nina Silver and Julia Garcia Combs bring to life the Hanukkah tale amidst the Hanukkah lamps on display in Visions and Values.

 Dining and Shopping